Single-photon emitters and spin-photon interfaces in silicon

 Many years after these pioneering experiments, optical and near-infrared photons remain a crucial component of quantum technology.
 Such photons enable the transmission of quantum information at the speed of light via free-space and fiber-optical channels, with negligible decoherence even at room temperature.
 This is the basis for their application in quantum communication~\cite{gisin_quantum_2002} and quantum networking~\cite{duan_colloquium_2010, reiserer_cavity-based_2015, wehner_quantum_2018}.
 At the same time, the high fidelity and ease of photon manipulation with linear optical components is a powerful resource for photonic quantum computation~\cite{rudolph_why_2017, slussarenko_photonic_2019, alexander_manufacturable_2025, maring_versatile_2024}.

 However, the rapid propagation of light also has a downside: it makes it difficult to store quantum states for extended periods.
-Even in the lowest-loss optical fibers, quantum information encoded in photons will be lost on a timescale of tens of microseconds.
+Even in the lowest-loss optical fibers, quantum information encoded in photons will be lost on a timescale of tens to hundreds of microseconds.
 This can be overcome by photonic quantum memories~\cite{afzelius_quantum_2015} or by spin-photon interfaces.
 The latter enables hybrid approaches to distributed quantum information processing, in which information is stored and processed in stationary quantum nodes connected by photonic channels~\cite{yan_silicon_2021}.
 The high connectivity between quantum nodes in this approach offers significant advantages for quantum error correction, potentially enabling scalable quantum information processing hardware~\cite{simmons_scalable_2024}.

 To connect remote nodes, the quantum properties of the photonic resource states can be encoded in either continuous variables~\cite{braunstein_quantum_2005, weedbrook_gaussian_2012}, such as the field quadratures, or in discrete variables, given by the number of energy quanta.
 In this review, we will focus on the latter approach, specifically on the implementation of single-photon sources and spin-photon interfaces for quantum applications.
 In this context, pioneering experiments were based on atoms trapped in a vacuum, which offer exceptional control over optical and spin properties.
 High photon generation efficiencies have been achieved by resonator integration~\cite{reiserer_cavity-based_2015}.
-However, operating these sources puts high demands on the experiments and requires complicated setups.
-Therefore, solid-state alternatives have been explored over the last decades as a promising scalable alternative~\cite{aharonovich_solid-state_2016, senellart_high-performance_2017, fox_solid-state_2025, holewa_solid-state_2025}.
+However, operating these sources places high demands on the experiments and requires complex setups that are challenging to integrate and deploy.
+Therefore, solid-state alternatives have been explored over the last decades as a promising alternative for up-scaling~\cite{aharonovich_solid-state_2016, senellart_high-performance_2017, fox_solid-state_2025, holewa_solid-state_2025}.
 The following sections will summarize the requirements that the corresponding systems must fulfill.